The illiquidity network of stocks in China's market crash: Conclusions and limitations

-Given the dominance of individual investors in China's stock market, it is assumed that abnormal decisions and negative emotions could help profile and even warn the market crash.
-Illiquidity, which is defined as weighted spread between ask price and bid price, can capture trading decisions of ask and bid in a fine resolution of minute and is significantly associated with fear of investors, suggesting a novel perspective of modeling the market and crash.
-By connecting stocks with illiquidity mutually associated, it is found that the market is more densely and homogeneously coupled due to great mean and low deviation of illiquidity dependencies, which can explain the abrupt collapse of the market in the crash.
-Stocks are not randomly connected and the ones with large capital value or from the sector of finance are targeted as most influential parts in the market crash.
-What is even more interesting is that the negative correlation between maximum degrees and distances to the peak of down limit suggests the pattern of periphery-core-periphery propagations in crash.
-And by simply counting the days without systemic failures in previous five days, an early signal is also derived from the illiquidity network to warn in advance more than half crash days in 2015.
+By connecting stocks with mutually associated illiquidity, we find that the market is more densely and homogeneously connected due to a large mean and low deviation of illiquidity dependencies, which can describe the abrupt collapse of the market during a crash.
+Stocks are not randomly connected, and those with large capital value or that are from the finance sector are targeted as the most influential stocks in a market crash.
+What is even more interesting is that the negative correlation between the maximum degrees and distances to the peak of the lower limit suggest a pattern of periphery-core-periphery propagation in crashes.
+By simply counting the days without systemic failures in the previous five days, an early signal is also derived from the illiquidity network that can warn of more than half of the crash days in 2015.
 Its robustness is further tested by varying parameters and considering different network construction methods.
-Our results could help market practitioners like regulators inspect risky stocks like the ones from finance sector or with small degrees and sense the early warning signal to prevent the crash.
-Our approach can also be easily adjusted and extended to stock markets of other countries.
+Our results could help market practitioners such as regulators inspect risky stocks such as those from the finance sector or with small degrees and identify early warning signals to prevent crashes.

 This study is limited in establishing emotion indicators due to the extreme scarcity of stock-related tweets on Weibo.
 Nevertheless, given the significant association between the fear index and market illiquidity, it is argued that the presented high-frequency illiquidity could, to some extent, reflect the possible comovement of emotions between stocks.
 However, exploring approaches to emotion measurement from high-frequency records instead of social media is a necessary and promising direction.

 Meanwhile, the unchanged links that exist across two consecutive trading days in illiquidity networks remain unclear, even in networks constructed using the Granger causality of illiquidity.
 We only confirm that these links do not help keep the market structure connected and facilitate the detection of warning signals.
 However, what causes these sustained links demands further investigation in future work.